 Stagnant wages and growing income inequality (driven by lax corporate regulation, declining unionization and gaps in pay and opportunity by gender and race) mean that most working people and families – whether in Seattle, Longview, or Yakima – are finding it harder to cover the basics and get ahead.
 Even after adjusting for inflation, costs for rent or home ownership, health care, child care and higher education have outpaced modest increases in median family income.

 Legislators can take steps to combat those trends, including by: investing in the state’s Housing Trust Fund to build new affordable homes throughout the state; funding Cascade Care to stabilize the individual health-insurance market and keep deductibles from rising; increasing subsidies for child-care providers, teachers and families to make child care more affordable; restoring investment in higher education to reduce tuition; and funding the working families tax rebate.
+But to do so, they’ll need to take real action to fix Washington’s broken tax code.

 Meanwhile, the rich are getting richer and aren’t contributing much to the common good.